My Story

 I enjoy the fresh perspectives that arise from working with students.

-At CfA I have mentored several Masters students on projects ranging from Cataclysmic Variables mass transfer to exoplanets and the history of the Sun.
+Currently, I am mentoring AstroAI students and interns at CfA.
+I have mentored several Masters students on projects ranging from Cataclysmic Variables mass transfer to exoplanets and the history of the Sun.

 While IACS I have been involved in teaching two classes on Data Science (CS109/209A and B).
 I was a mentor at the YouthAstroNet program and for El Universo a Tus Manos Program for Undergraduate Science Majors at CfA, as well as an advisor for the Talented and Gifted STEM program for Latinas in the Boston Public Schools.